Shorter path from menu to order

 Tabro

-Tabro lets restaurants and cafes move from a static QR menu to a full QR ordering flow: the guest scans, browses, places an order, and the team sees everything by table in real time.
+Tabro lets restaurants and cafes move from a static QR menu to a QR code ordering system: the guest scans, browses, places an order, and the team sees every request by table in real time.

 Guests do not stop at browsing the menu.
 They can send the order from the same phone flow, which reduces handoff friction at the table.